Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 - Support and development.
 Check out the development team behind the wallet – is the wallet constantly being updated and improved to make it more functional and to provide increased security?
 It’s also a good idea to investigate what sort of support a wallet provider offers if the security of your wallet is ever breached or it malfunctions in some way.

 - Security and backup features.
 Just as with your physical wallet, security is paramount for your digital currency wallet.
-Research your wallet’s reputation for security and any security features it has, like two-factor authentication, as well as the ease with which you can make a backup.
+Research your wallet’s reputation for security and any security features it has, like 2-factor authentication, as well as the ease with which you can make a backup.

 - Private key control.
 Does the wallet allow you to control your private key, or is this left with a third party?
 When you control the private key, you control your bitcoin.